Request Information

 Who Should Apply?

-The Biodiversity Conservation and Management master’s degree and certificates in biodiversity science, data management, and conservation leadership are an ideal choice for those seeking to expand their skills and advance their career in conservation or environmental management that need the flexibility an online program offers.
+The Biodiversity Conservation and Management master’s degree and certificates in biodiversity science, data management, and conservation leadership are an ideal choice for those seeking to expand their skills and advance their career in conservation or environmental management who need the flexibility an online program offers.
 As a graduate, you’ll be qualified to pursue leadership and management roles within a variety of conservation organizations.

 About UW-Green Bay